Easy Money ?

 Wormholes, freeways,

-Through time and space,
+through time and space,

 Man’s imagination,

-The ‘Final Frontier.’
+the ‘Final Frontier.’

 Ó Roger W Hancock September 27, 2003 www.FoolBay.com